materight/seq2seq-slot-filling/README.md

 # An Attention-based Sequence-to-Sequence Model for Slot Filling

 A sequence-to-sequence model with attention and beam search for slot filling.
 Implemented in PyTorch and trained and evaluated on the ATIS dataset.
+Check the [report](./report.pdf) for more implementation details.

 ## Get started
 - Clone the repository